nkand84/TriviaGame/README.md

 # TriviaGame
+Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Trivia Game about sunny city San Diego
+(Trivia Game about sunny city San Diego)

 Game Rules: